psyGamer/TASRecorder/README.md

     - Ubuntu/Debian based: `sudo apt-get install ffmpeg` (Might not include all codec you want.
 You'll need to look for them yourself)
     - Fedora based: `sudo dnf install ffmpeg-free` (Might not include all codec you want.
 You'll need to look for them yourself)
     - Arch Linux based: `sudo pacman -S ffmpeg`
     - Other: You'll need to install the libraries on you own.
-However if you aren't using something from above, you probably know what you're doing
+However, if you aren't using something from above, you probably know what you're doing
 - (Optional, but very recommended) CelesteTAS for easier recording

 You can use the debug console command `ffmpeg_check` to verify that you've successfully installed the FFmpeg libraries.

 # Usage

-All recording will get saved to `TAS-Recordings` in you Celeste install folder.
+All recordings will be saved to `TAS-Recordings` in your Celeste install folder.

 ## Recording entire levels

 In Celeste Studio, you can go to `File` and then `Record TAS`.
 Note that this will simply record all inputs and stop after that.
-You probably want to add additonal frames after the end, for an smooth ending.
+You probably want to add additonal frames after the end, for a smooth ending.
 If the TAS ends, because it goes to the overworld, the recording will finish.

 In case you can't use Celeste Studio, the same can be achived with the following:
 ```